Breakdown of Quantum Chaos in the Staggered-Field XXZ Chain: Confinement and Meson Formation: Continuum threshold, confinement, and analytic meson spectrum

+sets the characteristic Airy scale, while the channel-dependent constants $a_{\pm}(P)$ are fixed by the derivatives of the scattering phases.
+The explicit evaluation of $a_{\pm}(0|\eta)$ in our convention is given in Appendix~\ref{appB}.
+For the even $+$ channel relevant to the $(S^z_{\rm total},P,I,C_{\rm flip})=(0,0,+1,+1)$ sector, we therefore write

+This is the low-energy, or Airy-ladder, theory used in our comparison to the lowest ED meson levels.

-At $h>0$ the deconfined two-spinon continuum is removed and one–meson states are stable until they cross the {\it lightest} two-meson channel at the same total momentum.
-For a given $P$, momentum conservation assigns momenta $Q$ and $P-Q$ to the two mesons.
-Since the $n=1$ branch is the lightest meson, the lowest two–meson threshold is
+A useful consequence of the near-threshold Airy description is that it also provides an estimate for the stability window of the one-meson states.
+At $h > 0$ the deconfined two-kink continuum is removed, and a one-meson state remains stable only until it reaches the lightest two-meson channel at the same total momentum.
+For fixed $P$, momentum conservation assigns momenta $Q$ and $P-Q$ to the two mesons, so the lowest two-meson threshold is